Need to know

 Your air fryer can be used to cook healthier foods such as fish, lean meats or vegetables the same way you do in an oven (and it may do so more quickly than in a standard oven), but if you're cooking pre-packaged frozen foods that are highly processed, it won't make them healthier than if you cooked them in an oven.

 Although air-fried foods are better than deep-fried foods in that they use much less oil, it's no different from using oil to roast or grill in a conventional oven

-"It's just smart marketing to make people think they can get the same results as deep frying without all the oil used, but this is not the case," says Fiona.
-"You need oil to give the flavour and texture to the food to call it fried."
+"The way many of these air fryers are marketed make it sound like you can get the same results as deep frying without all the oil used, but this is not the case," says Fiona.

 It's not a deep fryer

-Pro: They're great for frozen foods and convenience
+1. They're convenient and great for frozen foods

 Rather than waiting for your oven to heat up just to warm through last night's pizza, the air fryer makes short work of reheating jobs.
 It's quick and efficient, uses less energy for small portions and, unlike the microwave, your leftover pie will be delightfully crisp, not sad and soggy.

 That said, if you need to do a few batches, you'd be better off using your oven.
 And although reheating in the air fryer is speedy, as there's no need to preheat, food doesn't necessarily cook any quicker.

 Some air fryer enthusiasts claim to have stopped using their conventional ovens altogether.